-Word length
+1: Word length

 Your thesis should be written as concisely as possible.
-The word length of a thesis will be influenced heavily by the discipline of your research, the content of the research and, in the case of the practice-based mode of submission, any accompanying artefacts and other examinable components.
-Guidelines to the maximum word limits for the thesis for each type of degree are:
+The typical word length of a thesis will be influenced heavily by the discipline of your research, the content of the research and, in the case of the practice-based mode of submission, any accompanying artefacts and other examinable components.
+The actual length of a thesis may vary depending on discipline expectations and the inclusion of publications, but all thesis are subject to the following maximum word limits: